Diana Lachatanere

 Diana Lachatanere is an American archivist.
-She retired from the Schomburg Center for Research in Black Culture, The New York Public Library in 2013, where she held the position of Assistant Director for Collections and Services from 1995 to 2013, and Curator of the Manuscripts, Archives and Rare Books Division from 1988 to 2013.
+She retired from the Schomburg Center for Research in Black Culture at the New York Public Library in 2013, where she held the position of assistant director for Collections and Services from 1995 to 2013, and Curator of the Manuscripts, Archives and Rare Books Division from 1988 to 2013.
+She was also the Manager of the Scholars-in-Residence Program, 1990–2013.

+Education

+Lachatanere graduated from the City College of New York in 1969 and received her MLS from the University of California, Berkeley, where she also received the Edith M. Coulter Scholarship.

 Career

-In 1984, Lachatenere was involved in an appeal case for arguing that she was denied the position of Head Archivist at the Rare Books Manuscripts and Archives Section of the Schomburg Center for Research in Black Culture.
-It was ruled that the reasoning was lack of qualifications.
+Lachatanere began her career in archives and libraries in 1976 with the California Historical Society in San Francisco.
+Starting as a processor, she became the Assistant Manuscripts Librarian in 1978 while also earning her MLS degree.

+Schomburg Center for Research in Black Culture

-Lachateñeré worked at Schomburg in various roles, including Assistant Director of Collections and Services and Manager of the Scholars-in-Residence Program.
-While managing collections at Schomburg, she was heavily involved in many notable projects, including African and African Diaspora Transformations in the 20th Century.
-She served as Division Curator for the Schomburg-Mellon Humanities Institute, which encourages minorities and others interested in African-American studies to pursue degrees in the humanities.
+In 1980, she started at the Schomburg as the Assistant Archivist in the Manuscripts, Archives and Rare Books Division, and became Curator of that Division in 1988.
+Lachatanere worked at Schomburg in various roles, including assistant director of Collections and Services and Manager of the Scholars-in-Residence Program.
+While managing collections at the Schomburg, she assisted in the planning of Center-wide exhibitions and co-authored/ supervised National Endowment for the Humanities funded processing grants.

 She has served as a consultant on many different archival programs including the Center for Black Music Research; Institute for the Study of History, Life and Culture of Black People at Jackson State University; Jazz Heritage Project at Medgar Evers College; and the Cuban Archives Project of the Cuban Research Institute, Florida International University.

-In addition, Lachateñeré served as a Collection Manager for the In Motion: The African-American Migration Experience Project, an extensive research project through Schomburg.
-She was also a member of the processing team of the Lorraine Hansberry Papers at Schomburg.